-Also, if you don’t know how to get to a destination, you enter your starting point, your arrival point, and the dates of your trip, giving you different options to get there.
+Also, if you don’t know how to get to a destination, you enter your starting point, arrival point, and trip dates, giving you different options to get there.

-So you can see the prices for train, bus, and plane at a glance, and choose the one that best suits your trip and budget.
+So you can see the prices for trains, bus, and planes at a glance and choose the one that best suits your trip and budget.

-In addition, it is very easy to use; totally recommend OMIO to buy tickets for your trips.
+In addition, it is very easy to use; totally recommend OMIO to buy trip tickets.

 Getting to Disneyland from the center of Paris is easy as it is very well served by public transport.

 Below you can find the ways to go from the center of Paris to Disneyland Paris: